dwallgren/atpsoft-web/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: 'A software company for the people by the people, I guess'
+subtitle: 'Our philosophy is that All Things are Possible -- codewise at least.'
 profile:
   align: right
-  image: prof_pic.jpg
+  image: atplogo.png
   image_circular: false
   address: >
-    <p>555 your office number</p> <p>123 your address street</p> <p>Your City,
-    State 12345</p>
+    <p></p>
 news: true
 selected_papers: false
-social: true
+social: false
 published: true
 ---

+Our name is inspired by the <a href="https://en.wikipedia.org/wiki/Adenosine_triphosphate">ATP molecule</a>.<br />

-We are a group of developers out to make your life easier.
-Give us time but we will change the way you task!!
+We are a small development shop started by two brothers that were tired of dealing with software that was good but incomplete.
+Our goal in everything we do is to make software that is both usable and extremely functional.
+We started with a task mangement software (Jade tasks) that we are working towards making the most usable and functional task management software that was ever developed.
+Give us time and we will change the way you task!!

 <!--
 No Test [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.